codingtherapist/HugoBlog/content/posts/we're_live/index.en.md

   enable: false
 ---

-### Hello There!
+### Hi!

-I'm super excited to launch my brand new website on a new domain and build on the Hugo framework.
-I've been focusing on video content lately, which you can check out on my [YouTube channel](https://www.youtube.com/channel/UCwwWc-5s7GqH8nV9bOMeI1g) (shameless plug).
-Keep an eye out for more exciting and amazing content coming your way.
+Thanks for visiting my page and checking out some of my work.
+I'm excited to share my web developement and virtual therapy projects, and learn in public.
+I've been focusing on advocating for web accessibility while building web applications that increase wellness with therapeutic movement using javascript, node.js, golang, and express.